skelouse/capstone-stock-analysis/README.md

     <h2>Combined Company/Analyst/Performance</h2>
     <ul>
         <li>One hot encode Company</li>
-        <li>Combine the three dataframes into one</li>
+        <li>Combine the three data frames into one</li>
     </ul>
-    <p><b>After the process is complte, we update Firebase for website with performance and performance penny,  possibly company and analyst if added later</b></p>
+    <p><b>After the process is complete, we update Firebase for website with performance and performance penny,  possibly company and analyst if added later.</b></p>

 # Visualzations